 Also see: Steps to Starting a Business in Arizona

-Business License – There is no general state of Arizona business license, however many cities require businesses to be licensed in order to operate.
+There is no general state of Arizona business license, however, many cities require businesses to be licensed in order to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 Tucson – The City of Tucson requires a license for businesses operating within City limits, including businesses operating out of personal residences.

-The cost for a Tucson business license includes a $25 application fee and $50 annual fee.
+The cost for a Tucson business license includes a $25 application fee and a $50 annual fee.

 Chandler – The City of Chandler requires a Business Registration Application for each business with a physical location operating within City limits.

-The Chandler Business Registration annual fee is $45.
+The Chandler Business Registration annual filing fee is $45.

 Flagstaff – A business license is required for any business operating in or providing a service within the City of Flagstaff.
 Home-based businesses are also required to complete the Application for Home Occupation Permit.

-The cost for a Flagstaff Arizona business license is $8.
+The filing fee for a Flagstaff Arizona business license is $8.

-State of Arizona Transaction Privilege Tax License (TPT) – The most common license from the state that a business may need to register for is the Arizona Transaction Privilege Tax (TPT) from the Department of Revenue.
-The TPT is typically referred to as a sales tax but is actually a tax on the gross sales of a business.
+The most common license from the state a business may need to register for is the Arizona Transaction Privilege Tax (TPT) from the Arizona Department of Revenue (ADOR).
+The TPT is typically referred to as a sales tax permit but is actually a tax on the gross sales of a business.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Arizona include; construction, transporting for hire, massage, child care, home inspection, pest control and many more.
-Additional information, fees and licensing requirements for professions are available from the Arizona One Stop.
+A variety of professions and occupations in the state are regulated and need to be registered before offering certain services.
+A few common occupations that require licensing in Arizona include; construction, transporting for hire, massage, child care, home inspection, pest control and many more.
+Additional information, fees, and licensing requirements for professions are available from the Arizona One Stop.

-Trade Name Registration – While not a business license, Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) must register for a Trade Name (also known as a Doing Business As or DBA) with the Secretary of State.
+While not a business license, Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) must register for a Trade Name (also known as a Doing Business As or DBA) with the Arizona Secretary of State.